xinshuzou/xinshuzou92.github.io/_pages/about.md

 - *2022.02*: &nbsp;🎉🎉 Moved to Trondheim.
 - *2021.12*: &nbsp;🎉🎉 Offered a position in HUAWEI.
 - *2018.09*: &nbsp;🎉🎉 Moved to Shanghai.
-- *2018.06*: &nbsp;🎉🎉 Offered a PhD position by several top-50 univeristies.
+- *2018.06*: &nbsp;🎉🎉 Offered a PhD position by several top-50 universities.

 # 📝 Publications and Patents